John Bessler: Legal career

-Writings
+Writing

+Bessler is the author of Writing for Life: The Craft of Writing for Everyday Life.
+His 2014 book The Birth of American Law: An Italian Philosopher and the American Revolution (Carolina Academic Press, 2014) discusses the influence of the Italian jurist and philosopher Cesare Beccaria on the founders of the United States.

+Capital punishment

-He is a leading authority on capital punishment, having written five books and various book chapters and articles on the subject.
-Two of Bessler's books, Death in the Dark: Midnight Executions in America and Legacy of Violence: Lynch Mobs and Executions in Minnesota, were Minnesota Book Award finalists.
-He also authored Writing for Life: The Craft of Writing for Everyday Life.
-His most recent book is The Birth of American Law: An Italian Philosopher and the American Revolution (Carolina Academic Press, 2014), which discusses the influence of the Italian jurist and philosopher Cesare Beccaria on the founders of the United States.
+Bessler is a leading authority on capital punishment, having written five books and various book chapters and articles on the subject.
+Two of his books on the subject, Death in the Dark: Midnight Executions in America and Legacy of Violence: Lynch Mobs and Executions in Minnesota, were Minnesota Book Award finalists.
+He has written that the death penalty, even independent of actual executions, is intrinsically a form of torture, arguing that each element of a capital case constitutes a death threat, from charging an individual with a capital crime to the promise of an imminent execution for a condemned person.

 Bessler also has contributed to one event, a teleforum entitled "Execution Methods and Deciding Implementation of the Death Penalty," held by The Federalist Society, a conservative and libertarian organization.

 Personal life

 Bessler is married to Amy Klobuchar, a politician and lawyer who currently serves as a U.S. Senator for Minnesota.
 They have a daughter.
 On March 23, 2020, Klobuchar announced via Instagram that Bessler had contracted COVID-19 and was later hospitalized.